 Accident fatalities have dropped slightly in 2017 and 2018 and have steadily been dropping—with a few exceptions—for the last several decades.
 Unfortunately, they still occur.
-However, when they do sometimes questions raised about liability.
+However, when accident fatalities happen sometimes questions raised about liability.

 Insurance v.
 Estate Liability

 Auto insurance is to cover the losses of the driver when he or she injures someone else.
-Many people think that auto insurance is to cover the damages for the injured, but the insurance company is not contractually obligated to pay the injured driver.
+So, many people think that auto you use insurance to cover the damages for the injured.
+But, the insurance company is not contractually obligated to pay the injured driver.
 They’re obligated to pay any financial losses their driver incurs because they caused an accident.

 Why is this important?
 Because when the at-fault person dies, the insurance company doesn’t owe the injured (as we discussed), but the estate of the deceased does owe the injured because of probate and inheritance laws.
 Thus, the obligation to pay for the losses incurred by the estate lies with the insurance company.

 In many cases, the insurance company will work with the injured to settle, but if there is no satisfactory offer for the injured, then it becomes necessary to sue, and since the person at fault is deceased, his or her estate must be sued.

 A Recent Crash

 An 81-year-old-man died Saturday, June 22, 2019, when his car collided with two others.
 According to the Florida Highway Patrol, the man was driving a Toyota Corolla on Little Road toward Denton Avenue.
 He apparently ran a red light, struck a semi-truck which then struck a Ford F-150 that was in the intersection waiting to make a left turn.

 Both drivers of the other cars plus one passenger were taken to a local hospital for serious injuries, but it’s not clear which vehicle the passenger was riding in.
 The FHP is still investigating the accident.

 Although we don’t know who was at fault in the above-mentioned accident.
 When the at-fault person dies, it can be uncertain who now owes for the damages caused by the driver.

 Do I Need an Attorney?